wangyusheng1985/test-oprensty-dynamic-upstream/README.md

 # test-oprensty-dynamic-upstream
-this is a test case of dynamic upstream。i found a different between with slash and without slash in the proxy_pass end.
+This is a test case of dynamic upstream.
+I found a different between with slash and without slash at the  end of proxy_pass.